Where else to begin our discussion of the Heart and Circulatory System than with the life force that flows through that system, blood.

 Note also that Vitamin B-12 is needed for the proper formation of blood cells.
 Vitamin B-12 is found in animal products and nutritional yeast.
 Some sea vegetables contain vitamin B-12, but these are vitamin analogs and there is a bit of a controversy as to whether these analogs are as good as the actual vitamin or not.
 Additionally, your good bacteria in your digestive tract excrete vitamin B-12.

 Forty percent of Americans are deficient in vitamin B-12.
 They lack it and they cannot absorb it because they lack intrinsic factor or are taking antacids or they simply do not produce enough stomach acid.
 They require sublingual (under the tongue) forms.
 One of the best forms of B-12 is Methylcobalamin (it can rebuild nerve tissue).
-NOW Foods has a B-12 with methylcobalamin lozenges, and there is another that is liquid.
+NOW Foods has a B-12 with methylcobalamin lozenges, and there is another that is liquid [this liquid is the best form we’ve ever found with cofactors and folate to fight homocysteines which are a huge cause of cardiovascular disease].
 Each goes under the tongue for the best absorption.